Gluten-Free Vegan Banana Bread

 - 1/2 cup vegan coconut or plain yogurt

-- oats and chopped pecans, for topping (optional)
+- GF certified oats, such as Bob’s Red Mill and chopped pecans, for topping (optional)

 - Optional: chocolate chips or nuts